StrikerX3/JXInput/README.md

 The [Visual C++ Redistributable Packages for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) are required to use JXInput.
 XInput 1.3 support comes out of the box in Windows 7.
 XInput 1.4 is only supported in Windows 8 or later.

 ### Prep:
-* Option 1: Host your own Maven Server.
+* Option 1: Install to your local Maven repository.
     * Install the project into your Maven repository (since it is not available in the Central Maven repository).
     * Include the Maven dependency into your project by adding the following to your `pom.xml`